b3rnard0p/b3rnard0p/README.md

 ###

 <p align="center">As a Full Stack Developer, I have strong expertise in Front-end, Back-end, and Databases.
 I also have experience in infrastructure and deployment, contributing to the smooth and efficient operation of systems.
-Below are the technologies and tools I work with, and you can find my studies and projects related to them in my repositories.</p>
+Below are the technologies and tools I work with.</p>

 ###